tengyu-liu/GenDexGrasp/README.md

 ## Pipeline

-We first collect a large-scale synthetic dataset for multiple hands with [Differentiable Force Closure](https://arxiv.org/abs/2104.09194) .
+We first collect a large-scale synthetic dataset for multiple robotic hands with [Differentiable Force Closure](https://arxiv.org/abs/2104.09194).
 Then, we train a CMap-CVAE to generate hand-agnostic contact maps for unseen objects.
 We finally optimize grasping poses for unseen hands using the generated contact maps.

 ![pipelinde](assets/figures/pipeline.png)